The weird and wonderful of the Cambrian (Part 2): Amiskwia sagittiformis – the ribbon-like enigma of the Burgess Shale

 Jon Trevelyan (UK)

-This is the second article of my series of short articles on fossils of the Cambrian.
+This is the second in my series of short articles on fossils of the Cambrian.
 Amiskwia sagittiformis is one of the most intriguing and persistently debated animals from the Middle Cambrian Burgess Shale.
-First described over a century ago, it long occupied a taxonomic no-man’s-land – too soft-bodied for arthropods, too streamlined for worms, and too poorly preserved to clearly reveal its affinities.
+First described over a century ago, it long occupied a taxonomic no-man’s-land: too soft-bodied for arthropods, too streamlined for worms, and too poorly preserved to clearly reveal its affinities.

 Fig. 1.
 Fossil of Amiskwia sagittiformis from the Burgess Shale (Middle Cambrian), showing the characteristic elongate, soft-bodied form preserved in lateral view.
 Although details of the tentacles and fin folds are only faintly visible, the overall outline of the body is well defined.
 (Specimen USNM PAL 57644, image adapted from photo courtesy of the Smithsonian Institution, via Wikimedia Commons.)

 For decades, it hovered as one of the quintessential Burgess Shale mysteries.
-However, recent reinterpretations suggest that Amiskwia may be far more significant than once thought, potentially representing an early member of the gnathiferan lineage, with similarities to modern chaetognaths (arrow worms).
-This possibility situates Amiskwia at an interesting pivot point between early pelagic (that is, living in the open sea) predators and the diversification of bilaterian body plans.
+However, recent reinterpretations suggest that Amiskwia may be far more significant than once thought, potentially representing an early member of the gnathiferans – a group of small, soft-bodied animals characterised by intricate jaw-like mouthparts – with similarities to modern chaetognaths (arrow worms).

 Discovery and appearance